Meet The Family

 Meet my husband, Jon.

 Jon has an associates degree in Business from Manor College and a bachelors degree in Sports Management from Delaware Valley College in PA.
 He has coached basketball with kids as young as 3-4 years old with Boys and Girls Club, all the way up through being an assistant coach for the mens basketball program at Montgomery Community College in Pennsylvania.
-His coaching skills help him immensely with not only the dogs in our programs but also the pet parents!
+His coaching skills help him immensely with not only the dogs in our programs but also children and the pet parents alike!

-Aside from coaching, Jon has extensive animal and specifically dog experience.
-He has worked as a farm hand at Merry Mead Farm in PA and a kennel attendant at Main Line Animal Shelter (one of the largest animals shelters in the US).
-Plus, after moving to the CNY area in 2013, he worked at Fairmount Animal Hospital as a veterinary assistant, kennel manager and property manager for 6 years.
+Aside from coaching, Jon has extensive animal experience too.
+He has worked as a farm hand at Merry Mead Farm in PA, a kennel attendant at Main Line Animal Shelter (one of the largest animals shelters in the US)and at Fairmount Animal Hospital as a veterinary assistant, kennel manager and property manager for 6 years.

 Colton Palmer